cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-1-deliver.md

   * paste CSV output into vulnerability tracker, then use the `Data` menu to convert to `Split Text to Columns`
   * fix up the entry
   * copy down the formula for Column M, "Scheduled Completion Date", to generate the due date based on severity
+  * Any Java and Tomcat findings will require work outside our normal stemcell patching.
+See [closed issues in the private repository](https://github.com/cloud-gov/private/issues?q=is%3Aissue+is%3Aopen+in%3Atitle+OpenJDK+OR+Java+OR+Tomcat) for examples
 * Use the `prep_zap` function for ZAP scan consolidation
   * Likewise, work through the `MM.zap_work` file
   * Mostly ignore the Low findings